I have dry eyes. What should I look for when selecting artificial tears?

-Artificial tears are eyedrops used to lubricate dry eyes and help maintain moisture on the outer surface of your eyes.
+Artificial tears are eye drops used to lubricate dry eyes and help keep moisture on the outer surface of your eyes.
 Dry eyes can result from:

 Artificial tears are available without a prescription.
 No single brand works best for every form of dry eyes.
 You may need to try several different brands before you find one that works best for you.

 There are two categories of artificial tears: